 Bungard would also lead the Nittany Lions to school records in the men's and women's 4x200-meter relays during the indoor season, with the Penn State foursome of Mpanduki, Matt Gilmore, Brandon Bennett-Green and Nadolsky combining to run a collegiate-record 1:24.70 at the Penn State National.

 Bungard also had a hand in the Nittany Lions' NCAA runner-up distance medley during the indoor season, guiding 400-meter specialist Brandon Bennett-Green, who split 46.55 en route to a First Team All-America finish.
 Bennett-Green was also a member of the Nittany Lions' 9:26.60 DMR at the Alex Wilson Invitational, running 46.4 on the quarter leg as part of the 2013 NCAA-leading effort, and the second-best performance ever run by a collegiate squad indoors.
-Bennett-Green was also a key DMR cog outdoors, covering the quarter on the Nittany Lions' Penn Relays winning squad.
+Bennett-Green was also a key part of the DMR outdoors, covering the quarter on the Nittany Lions' Penn Relays winning squad.
 The team combined to run a school-record 9:24.68, which ranks the Nittany Lions as the sixth-fastest program in collegiate history.

 Bungard arrived in Happy Valley with over 20 years of coaching experience, most recently serving as the Head Men's and Women's Track and Field Coach at Texas A&M University - Corpus Christi.
-Over his career, Bungard has coached numerous NCAA Champions, and nearly 100 All-Americans.
+Over his career, Bungard has coached numerous NCAA Champions and nearly 100 All-Americans.

 Bungard spent the previous four years in Corpus Christi, where he coached men's and women's sprints and hurdles, as well as the high, long, and triple jumps.
 During his tenure with the Islanders, Bungard coached nine Southland Conference Champions, as well as 37 All-Conference performers.
 Bungard also led Islander athletes to 48 school-record performances.